doc-detective/doc-detective.github.io/docs/get-started/config/contexts/index.md

 layout: default
 nav_order: 1
 parent: Configuration
-description: A set of conditions that must be met for a test to run.
+description: Define the contexts (platform and browser combinations) where tests should run.
 ---

 # Contexts

-Doc Detective uses contexts to determine which tests to run.
-A context is a set of conditions that must be met in order for a test to run.
-For example, a context might specify that a test should only run in Safari on macOS.
+Doc Detective uses contexts to determine *where* tests should run.
+A context defines a combination of a target platform (operating system) and, optionally, a target browser with specific configurations.

-By default, Doc Detective runs tests in Chrome on Windows, macOS, and Linux.
-You can specify custom contexts to run tests in other apps.
+By default, if contexts are needed but not specified, Doc Detective attempts to find a supported browser (like Chrome or Firefox) on the current platform (Windows, macOS, or Linux) and run tests there.

+You define contexts using an array of context objects.
+Each context object specifies the target `platforms` (as a string or array) and the target `browsers` (as a string, array, or object).

-Each context is made up of an `app` object and a `platforms` array.
-When Doc Detective runs tests, it checks the associated contexts to see if the app is available and if it's running on a specified platform.
-If the conditions are met, the test runs in that context.
-You can specify multiple contexts for a test, and Doc Detective will run the test in each context that is met.
+When Doc Detective runs tests, it evaluates the defined contexts against the current environment.
+If the current platform matches one specified in a context, and if a browser is specified and available, the test runs in that specific browser on that platform.
+You can specify multiple contexts, and Doc Detective will attempt to run the relevant tests in each matching context.

 For comprehensive options, see the [context](/docs/references/schemas/context) reference.